-Issue 2.5.1 National policies for susta inable rural roads systems Strategies Outputs Analyse the national policies implemented in different developing countries for the development and conservation of the rural roads systems focussing on institutional aspects, administrative decentralization issues and funding mechanisms.
-Report presenting a benchmark of the national policies, achievements and issues.
-Issue 2.5.2 Management of rural road m aintenance and improvement Strategies Outputs Over the past decade a number of initiatives Report on case studies and have been launched to promote the development of micro-enterprises and involve local populations in the maintenance of and improvements to rural roads.
-Based on country case studies, review the evolution over time, lessons learned and identify conditions for success for different geographical and socio-economic contexts. recommendations. e 2.5.3 enance of rural road systems Strategies From case studies highlight the socie Outputs Short report for the attention of politicians From case studies highlight the socio- economic and financial consequences of insufficient maintenance of rural roads.
-Short report for the attention of politicians and decision makers.
+Issue 2.5.1 National policies for sustainable accessibility to road areas Strategies Outputs Analyse the national policies implemented in different Report presenting a benchmark of the national policies, countries, including developing countries, for the achievements, issues and conclusions for decisions development and maintenance of the rural roads makers and other stakeholders. systems focusing on institutional aspects, decentralization issues and funding mechanisms.
+Issue 2.5.2 Management of rural road planning, maintenance and improvement Strategies Outputs Over the past decade a number of initiatives have been Report on case studies and recommendations. launched to promote the development of micro- enterprises and involve the participation and consultation of local communities in the planning, maintenance of and improvements to rural roads.
+Based on country case studies, review the evolution over time, lessons learned and identify conditions for success and difficulties for different geographical and socio-economic contexts.
+Issue 2.5.3 tenance of rural road systems Strategies Outputs From case studies highlight the socio-economic and Report for the attention of politicians and decision financial consequences of insufficient maintenance of makers. rural roads.